29th June: Ringstone

 Do I need insurance?

-The event organiser, Yorkshire Divide, does not provide insurance to cover damage to or loss of your bike or personal injury whilst participating in the events.
+The event organiser, Yorkshire Divide, does not provide insurance to cover damage to or loss of your bike, personal items or personal injury whilst participating in the events.
 Being insured through either British Cycling or Cycling UK would help cover you.
 This is for your personal liability.

 What happens if the route changes?